rscode999/cnet/documentation/documentation.md

 A linear layer in a network.

 There is no distinction between an input, hidden, or output layer.
 A layer's role depends on its position in the network.
+The first layer is the input.
+The last layer is the output.

 Each layer has a weight matrix and separate bias vector.
 They can be manually viewed or updated using getter and setter methods.